PureHolisticWellness lotus logoPureHolisticWellness

 5. Special Care for Eye Area

 The skin around our eye area is much more fragile.
 Dab on an undereye cream or gel (formulated for this delicate area) to combat fine lines and further diminish puffiness, as well as dark circles.
 Use your ring finger to gently pat the product around the orbital bone going on in order not to pull or stretch that delicate skin.
-Ingredients that can help are anything that boosts collagen-like peptides, something with caffeine to reduce puffiness, or even vitamin K for dark circles.
+Look for ingredients such as peptides (which may support collagen), caffeine (which may help reduce puffiness), or vitamin K (which may help with the appearance of dark circles).

 Our Team’s Rating: 9.6/10